Azure/iot-edge-v1/bindings/dotnet/devdoc/dotnet_bindings_requirements_MessageBus.md

 ```C#
 public void Publish(IMessage message);
 ```

-Gets a byte array from a Message object and calls exported native function to publish a message.
+Publish transforms the message into a byte array and calls exported function (`Module_DotNetHost_PublishMessage`) to publish a message.

 **SRS_DOTNET_MESSAGEBUS_04_003: [** Publish shall call the Message.ToByteArray() method to get the Message object translated to byte array.  **]**